BrainRush

-BrainRush (spelled BrainRu$h) is a live-action game show on Cartoon Network, hosted by Lamorne Morris and, to a lesser extent, Sarah Karges.
+BrainRush (stylized as BrainRu$h) is a live-action game show on Cartoon Network, hosted by Lamorne Morris and, to a lesser extent, Sarah Karges.
 It first aired on June 20, 2009, with its last episode airing on July 22, ending after one season.

-Like many shows during Cartoon Network's late-2000s dalliance with live-action programming, this show is also notable for being a more modern example of lost media; five of the six episodes can be found on the internet, with only a brief clip existing for the remaining episode.
+It was part of Cartoon Network's late-2000s phase of live-action programming.

 Format

 Unwitting contestants are asked to answer trivia questions on roller coasters.
 The show takes place at Knott's Berry Farm in Buena Park, California.

 Round 1: Quick Quiz (Boomerang)

 The host sits on the Boomerang.
 Anyone who sits next to the host becomes a contestant.
 Each contestant is asked a series of questions over the course of the ride.
 (As noted in episode 4, the total ride time is one minute and 45 seconds.)
 Each correct answer is worth $25.
 The 2 contestants with the most money advance to the second round.

 In the event of a tie, a tiebreaker question with a numerical answer is asked (generally, the question is about the Boomerang coaster).
 The contestant whose guess is the closest to the correct answer without going over moves on.
 The eliminated contestant is paid his/her winnings immediately.